Resin Driveway Cost

 If you wanted to lay your own resin driveway and therefore could eradicate the labour costs, you could expect to see the breakdown of costings for each individual aspect of the job to look like this:

-Aggregate | £8 – £20 per 25kg bag |
+Aggregate £8 – £20 per 25kg bag

-Bound Resin | £40 – £60 per 7.5kg tub |
+Bound Resin £40 – £60 per 7.5kg tub

-Bonded Resin | £140 – £170 per 31kg kit |
+Bonded Resin £140 – £170 per 31kg kit

-Resin Primer | £30 – £40 per 7kg tin |
+Resin Primer £30 – £40 per 7kg tin

-Anti-slip crushed glass | £10 – £15 per 5kg bag |
+Anti-slip crushed glass £10 – £15 per 5kg bag

-Sand | £4 – £8 per 25kg bag |
+Sand £4 – £8 per 25kg bag

-For people on a tighter budget, it can often be very cost-effective to buy one of the many resin driveway kits on offer which contain all of the above and more to enable you to gain the perfect resin driveway.
+For people on a tighter budget, it can often be very cost-effective to buy one of the many resin driveway kits on offer, which contain all of the above and more to enable you to gain the perfect resin driveway.

 What's best drive surface for covering a sloping driveway?

-What Impacts Resin Driveway Costs?
+Resin Driveway Alternatives

 Commonly, the size and shape of the driveway will always increase with the larger the size of the driveway, the higher the overall cost of the job.
 If the job is complex too, this will increase the cost.
 By complex, not only is the shape of the driveway taken into consideration, but also the state that the existing driveway is in prior to the resin being laid.

 Resin requires a flat and complete surface for it to be laid upon, so if there is any cracked concrete, unstable ground or pebbled areas, these must first be cleared, adding to the labour costs of the job.
-Groundwork is common in these situations and would also be required if you were to opt for larger aggregate sizes, which need to have at least three times the size of earth dug out before they can be laid.
+Groundwork is common in these situations and would also be required if you were to opt for larger aggregate sizes, which need to have at least three times the size of the earth dug out before they can be laid.

-The type of resin chosen for the resin driveway also impacts the price of this job.
 There are two main types: bonded and bound.
-Resin bonded is cheaper because the aggregate sticks to it, but it will never be able to stick all of the stones, thus leaving some stones loose, whereas resin bound resin is more expensive because the aggregate has to be mixed into this which means that no stones are loose.
+Resin-bonded is cheaper because the aggregate sticks to it, but it will never be able to stick to all of the stones, thus leaving some stones loose, whereas resin-bound resin is more expensive because the aggregate has to be mixed into this, which means that no stones are loose.
 It also gives the driveway a completely smooth finish.

-Choosing the resin bonded solely due to its lower price may at first seem appealing, but once you learn that the maintenance costs are always higher, the resin bound suddenly increases in its appeal as it requires very little maintenance.
+Choosing the resin bonded solely due to its lower price may at first seem appealing, but once you learn that the maintenance costs are always higher, the resin-bound suddenly increases in its appeal as it requires very little maintenance.

 However, if you are looking for a resin to cover patio areas or pathways, you would want to find an anti-slip resin, which is always the bonded resin.
 As it does not have a smooth surface, this gives the feet something to grip, which is ideal in wet and icy conditions.